nmeliasp/Data-Viz/README.md

 * Iteration 4 - Responding to issue items 5-9
   * X-axis information was not showing up well in Firefox.
 Added some styling to fix this issue.
 Added HR to y-axis to clarify what HR means in the data.
     Improved the description and directions how to interact with the color legend.

+* Iteration 5 - Responding to feedback from Reviewer # 3
+	* colouring updated to try and address viewers with color-blindness.
+	* moved legend above the chart and made it horizontal for easier viewing.

 ## Feedback: